THE PARISH OF BAULKHAM HILLS

 · Masks are no longer compulsory, but highly recommended.

 · Funerals and Weddings arr still capped at 300.

 · Singing is not permitted, although a small group of singers are allowed.

 Registration is essential for all Masses.
 If you do not register you may have to wait for the next Mass.

-This week’s live stream Mass link for the Second Sunday of Ordinary Time on Saturday 16 January at 6pm from OLOL is https://youtu.be/wYwwKzqz70s
+This week’s live stream Mass link for the Third Sunday of Lent (Year B) on Saturday 6th March 2021 at 6pm is https://youtu.be/VCWAxeoqFJc

 This will, as always, be available for viewing any time after 7pm on Saturday.

 1. The dispensation from attending Sunday Mass still holds in the Diocese of Parramatta, i.e. you do not have to attend Mass on Sundays.